Code-Institute-Submissions/phone-box/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The image used for the main banner of the site were obtained from [webdesignerdepot](https://www.webdesignerdepot.com/2012/11/6-free-mobile-device-emulators-for-testing-your-site/) by way of google search.

 ### Acknowledgements